 If you’re bringing your pet dog, cat or ferret to the UK, you must comply with the Pet Travel Scheme.
-Please be aware that we will ask you to sign a Form of Indemnity to cover British Airways against any costs arising from your pet not passing the PETS checks on arrival and having to go into quarantine.
+Please be aware that we will ask you to sign a Form of Indemnity to cover British Airways against any costs arising from your pet not passing the Pets checks on arrival and having to go into quarantine.
 We suggest you read the latest information from the UK Government, on the Pet Travel Scheme Rules, here.

 Minimum requirement for snub-nosed dogs and cats is a 10% larger container than the minimum.